macbeth/comfyui-truenas/README.md

 # comfyui-truenas
-Docker image of ComfyUI for Truenas, based on Nvidia official base cuda images.
+Docker image of ComfyUI for Truenas, based on Nvidia official base nVidia cuda images.

 ## GPU Support
-Only Nvidia card that support CUDA 12.4.
+Only nVidia cards that support CUDA 12.4.
 If you need it probably possible realize an image for othe GPU aswell starting from base image of AMD instead of Nvidia.
 Drop me a message and I'll see what i can do.

 ## Install

-use
+use the image

 tommasopiantanida/comfyui-truenas:latest